-The citizens of Ludlow are slightly better educated than the national average of 21.84% for all cities and towns, with 21.18% of adults in Ludlow having a bachelor's degree or advanced degree.
+In terms of college education, Ludlow is nearly on par with the US average for all cities of 21.84%: 20.80% of adults 25 and older in Ludlow have a bachelor's degree or advanced degree.

-The per capita income in Ludlow in 2010 was $30,684, which is low income relative to Massachusetts, and upper middle income relative to the rest of the US.
-This equates to an annual income of $122,736 for a family of four.
+The per capita income in Ludlow in 2010 was $31,586, which is lower middle income relative to Massachusetts, and upper middle income relative to the rest of the US.
+This equates to an annual income of $126,344 for a family of four.
 However, Ludlow contains both very wealthy and poor people as well.

 The people who call Ludlow home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ludlow residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Ludlow include Polish, French , Irish, and Italian.

 The most common language spoken in Ludlow is English.
 Other important languages spoken here include Portuguese and Spanish.